libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 #### Setup and Configuration

-Because WebRTC represents a collection of technologies, it requires extensive setup and configuration when compared to other transports.
+Because WebRTC represents a collection of technologies, it requires extensive setup and configuration compared to other transports.

 ### Usage

-The complexity of WebRTC is abstracted away in the implementations, making it seamless to swap out your existing transport with WebRTC.
+The complexity of WebRTC is abstracted in the implementations, making it seamless to swap your existing transport with WebRTC.

 Let's look at the JavaScript implementation as an example: